syncfusion-content/winui-docs/winui/Slider/thumb-and-overlay.md

 documentation: ug
 ---

-# Thumb and thumb overlay features in slider
+# Thumb and Thumb Overlay Features in Slider

 This section helps to learn about how to customize the thumb and thumb overlay in the slider.

 Thumb - It is one of the elements of slider which can be used to drag and change the selected value of the slider.
 Thumb overlay - It is rendered around the thumb while interacting with them.

-## Thumb type
+## Thumb Type

 You can change the thumb type using the `ThumbType` property.
 The default value of `ThumbType` is `ThumbType.Circle`.